jduckles/office_templates/readme.md

-# Filling in Word Documents with template data
+# Filling in Word Documents with JSON data

 This uses the docxtemplater to do simple fillins inside of Word Documents.